Sebastian Morland, WFR

-Tim has been with Spruce Mountain Inn for the past 14 years as a Residential Counselor and currently works the overnight shift.
-Aside from enjoy the rewarding work he has here at SMI, he also enjoys woodworking, gardening and collecting sports and gaming cards.
+Tim has been with Spruce Mountain Inn since 1999, first subbing and then as a Residential Counselor.
+He currently works the overnight shift.
+Aside from enjoying the rewarding work he has here at Spruce, he also enjoys woodworking, gardening and collecting sports and gaming cards.

 Cameron Mack, BA

 Cameron arrived at Spruce after several years working with gifted and special needs clients and survivors of TBI.
 He has a degree in Anthropology from State University of New York and is an RTY 200 Yoga Instructor and is now leading our yoga group.
 His passion is contagious for helping others explore the connection between their body and breath, while learning alignment-based poses (asana) and a variety of breathing and mindfulness techniques.
 Cameron’s other passions are music, movement, and wilderness, which he also shares with the SMI community as much as possible.
 When not at work instilling passion in others, Cameron can be found at one of the many local disc golf courses in the area slowly working towards global dominance.

 Suzanne is our Residential Counselor/Art Guru.
 She is a very seasoned professional and artist, having taught art at Johnson State College, Community College of Vermont, Union Institute and University, Vermont College, Galef Institute and public schools.
 Suzanne has also been a Senior Academic Advisor at New England Culinary Institute, Academic Advisor at Woodbury College, Education Director at the Vermont Arts Council, Assistant Director of Admissions at Union Institute and Assistant Director of Governor’s Institute on the Arts.
 She is an excellent listener and support in the Residential Counselor role and facilitates some really cool art activities.
 She loves to go to the movies–oldies and Independent films especially–and popcorn!